 Short Pay an Invoice | ✓ | ✓ |

-QuickBooks Online is slightly better than Zoho Books as some of its accounts payable (A/P) features are easier to use.
-For instance, you can apply vendor credits when paying a bill instantly, unlike Zoho Books, which requires you to enter a vendor credit in a separate screen from paying the bill.
+QuickBooks Online is slightly better than Zoho Books, as some of its A/P features are easier to use.
+For instance, you can apply a vendor credit when paying a bill instantly, unlike Zoho Books, which requires you to enter a vendor credit on a separate screen from paying the bill.

 Zoho Books | QuickBooks Online | |